jeot/TabQueue/README.md

 1. Clone this repository to your local environment using `git clone https://github.com/james-gould/TabQueue.git`
 2. Open `chrome://extensions` in a new tab
 3. Tick `Developer Mode` in the top right corner
-4. Click the `Load unpacked extensions` button and open the the cloned `TabQueue` repository
+4. Click the `Load unpacked extensions` button and open the cloned `TabQueue` repository
 5. Wahey!
 It's launched.
 You can now use it.